dalek-cryptography/ed25519-dalek/README.md

 By default, `ed25519-dalek` builds against `curve25519-dalek`'s `u64_backend`
 feature, which uses Rust's `i128` feature to achieve roughly double the speed as the `u32_backend` feature.
-When targetting 32-bit systems, however, you'll likely want to compile with `cargo build --no-default-features --features="u32_backend"`.
+When targeting 32-bit systems, however, you'll likely want to compile with `cargo build --no-default-features --features="u32_backend"`.
 If you're building for a machine with avx2 instructions, there's also the experimental `simd_backend`s, currently